 I’ll admit my favorite parts of Italy are the least touristy and often the most authentic.
 Hilltop towns like Pienza and Spoleto where Nonnas and Nonnos fare una passeggiata hand-in-hand in the afternoons.
 Where church bells tell the time.
 The humble off-the-beaten-path Agriturismos that serves the best food you’ll ever have in your life with house wine.
 Yet Portofino still left its mark on me too.
 I’ll never sail into the marina on a yacht as the wealthy have since the 50s.
 Yet I do dream of returning for another day of post-pizza hiking around the gorgeous hills of Portofino followed by an aperitivo by the marina.

 Have a favorite photo in the gallery above?
 Let us know in the comments below!
-Paolo’s Art from Portofino for sale online at VSUAL.
-We’re also here to help.
-If would like help finding any of the art prints of Portofino above or if you would like a hi-res version of any of the photos, don’t be shy.
-Email Paolo@ALORConsulting.com.
+Paolo’s Art from Portofino is for sale Email Paolo@ALORConsulting.com for details.

 References